Georgechisom/royal-mint-king/README.md

 ## Smart Contract (royal_mint_kingpin.move)

-The smart contract is deployed on the Sui Devnet (OneChain compatible), residing in `smartcontract/royal-mint-king/sources/royal_mint_kingpin.move`.
-It is a Move contract that manages game results and NFT rewards.
+The smart contract is deployed on the Sui Devnet (OneChain compatible), It is a Move contract that manages game results and NFT rewards.

 ### Main Features: